PurkkaKoodari/oodiplusplus/README.en.md

 The original source code is available on [GitLab][gitlab] under the MIT license.
 The build process uses Webpack and TypeScript, but the configuration intends to maximize the readability of the result.

+The stable release is in the `stable` branch, while `master` contains the latest development version and may be unstable.
 To build the userscripts just run `npm install` and `make` (requires a normal *nix environment and a relatively fresh Node.js).

 [userscript]: https://en.wikipedia.org/wiki/Userscript